What were NYC's top baby names last year?

-NEW YORK (WABC) -- Among the 99,389 born in New York City last year, the most popular baby names happen to be quite familiar.
+NEW YORK (WABC) -- Among the 98,389 children born in New York City last year, the most popular baby names happen to be quite familiar.

-As announced by the Health Department, the names Emma and Liam have once again taken the crowns for most popular baby names in 2023.
+In a review of records from 2023, the New York City Department of Health and Mental Hygiene found that the names Emma and Liam once again took the crowns for most popular baby names.

-Liam has been ranked number one for boys since 2016, while Emma has led the list for girls since 2017.
+Liam has been ranked No. 1 for boys since 2016, while Emma has led the list for girls since 2017.

 The Health Department's birth certificate records showed that 743 Liams and 382 Emmas were born in NYC in 2023.

-The runners up for girls, in order, were: Mia, Olivia, Sophia, Leah, Ava, Esther, Isabella, Luna and Amelia.
+The runners up for girls, in order, were: Mia, Sophia, Olivia, Isabella, Amelia, Leah, Chloe, Luna and Sofia.

-The runners up for boys, in order, were: Noah, Ethan, Lucas, David, Jacob, Aiden, Joseph, Daniel, and Alexander.
+The runners up for boys, in order, were: Noah, David, Lucas, Jacob, Ethan, Joseph, Dylan, Michael and Muhammad.

 ----------